Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

   and for standby masters to replay journal entries from.
 This shared shared storage system must be accessible by all master nodes.
   - Examples: `alluxio.master.journal.folder=hdfs://1.2.3.4:9000/alluxio/journal/`

-This is the minimal configuration to start Alluxio with Zookeeper-based leader election.

 Make sure all master nodes and all worker nodes have configured their respective `conf/alluxio-site.properties` configuration file appropriately.